HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Prodromes: fatigue, headache, malaise, vomiting.
+- Prodromes: Fatigue, headache, malaise, vomiting.

-- Recovery after hours up to 2 days.
+- Regression after hours to 2 days.

 - No accompanying urticaria!